 “We don’t have to.
 I think he hates light.
 As soon as the eclipse is over, I think he’ll go.”

-“You know what, Jack, that zombie thing is really scary,” Harriett said matter-of-factly.
-Jack shook his head.
+“You know what, Jack, that zombie thing is really scary.”
+Harriett sounded so matter-of-fact that Jack shook his head in disbelief.

 “What?
 He is scary.”